-What makes ‘Waking Dreams’ different is an emphasis upon the rather neglected area of how to live a more imaginative life.
-Instead of taking imagination for granted the book sets out and explores the principles and practices of an image-based approach to not just psychotherapy but also everyday life, work and play – with examples and exercises that address the place of imagining in the consulting room and beyond.
+Instead of taking imagination for granted, the principles and skills of an image-based approach to psychotherapy and everyday life are clearly set out – with examples and exercises that address the place of imagining in the consulting room and beyond.

-The result is an experiential and theoretical appreciation of imagining, not just as a means to rational insight but as a creative ability in its own right that takes us to the very heart of all healing and transformation.
+Taking new perspectives from transpersonal psychology, ecotherapy, complexity theory and fractal geometry, Waking Dreams presents an experiential and theoretical appreciation of imagining as a creative ability in its own right that takes us to the very heart of all healing and transformation.